amavicpos/YelpCamp/README.md

 YelpCampWeb provides a user-friendly interface for users to explore and contribute to campgrounds.
 Here are some common actions users can perform:

-- **Signup/Login**: Users need to sign up or log in to access personalized features such as adding new campgrounds or leaving reviews.
+- **Signup/Login**: Users need to sign up or log in to access personalised features such as adding new campgrounds or leaving reviews.
 - **View Campgrounds**: Users can browse through a list of campgrounds, view individual campground details, and read reviews from other users.
 - **Add Campgrounds**: Logged-in users can add new campgrounds by providing details like name, description, image, and location.
 - **Edit Campgrounds**: Users who created a campground can edit its details.